 How many agents had to attend to the issue to resolve it?

 If your agent-to-agent transfer is high, then there is a problem in your internal support system.
-Make your support solution easy and ensure your agents follow the required instruction.
+Make your support solution easy and ensure your agents follow the required instructions.
 The low number of touchpoints is a positive indicator of your customer service performance.

 5. Customer Effort Score (CES)